-4 Under RR control, MAC manages the packet control channels.
-Functions associated with these channels include

-5 broadcast of system information, paging, resource assignment, resource release, resource reconfiguration, measurement

-6 reporting, and timing-advance control.
-For packet services, RR may access non-packet control channels via DLC in the

-7 A control plane, e.g., if no PBCCH is provided, the BCCH may be used to broadcast packet-service information.

-8 Using one or more PDTCHs, RLC and MAC transport LLC PDUs between the GERAN relay function and the MS connection exists) <48.018 § 6.1 and 44.018 § 3.4.26>.
-The physical layer may carry each PDTCH on a DPSCH or on a
+- 4 Under RR control, MAC manages the packet control channels.
+Functions associated with these channels include - 5 broadcast of system information, paging, resource assignment, resource release, resource reconfiguration, measurement - 6 reporting, and timing-advance control.
+For packet services, RR may access non-packet control channels via DLC in the - 7 A control plane, e.g., if no PBCCH is provided, the BCCH may be used to broadcast packet-service information. - 8 Using one or more PDTCHs, RLC and MAC transport LLC PDUs between the GERAN relay function and the MS - 9 LLC layer.

-LLC layer.
 The LLC PDUs carry control data for logical link 1.
-This link serves the control-transport needs of GMM.

-10 LLC PDUs are routed via RR so that RR may steer the LLC PDUs to RLC (no RR connection exists) or to DLC (an RR
+This link serves the control-transport needs of GMM. - $^{10}$ LLC PDUs are routed via RR so that RR may steer the LLC PDUs to RLC (no RR connection exists) or to DLC (an RR - connection exists) <48.018 § 6.1>.
+The physical layer may carry each PDTCH on a DPSCH or on a SPSCH.

-12 SPSCH.

-<48.018 § 5.1 specifies that the BSS (GERAN) includes a GMM block. § 5.2 specifies the applicable service primitives.>

-Figure 9: RLC and MAC in Gb user plane
+Figure 9:RLC and MAC in Gb user plane

-As shown in figure 9, RLC and MAC provide service in the Gb user plane.
-Using one or more PDTCHs, RLC and

-MAC transport LLC PDUs between the GERAN relay function and the MS LLC layer.
-The LLC PDUs carry user data for logical links 3, 5, 9, and 11.
+- 3 As shown in figure 9, RLC and MAC provide service in the Gb user plane.
+Using one or more PDTCHs, RLC and - 4 MAC transport LLC PDUs between the GERAN relay function and the MS LLC layer.
+The LLC PDUs carry user data - for logical links 3, 5, 9, and 11.
 These links serve the data-transport needs of SNDCP.
-The physical layer may carry each PDTCH on a DPSCH or on a SPSCH.

-- 7 The Radio Resource sublayer provides the functions necessary for - 8 Radio Resource (RR) management of packet data physical channels (PDCHs); and - 9 Radio Link Control and Medium Access Control (RLC/MAC) on packet data physical channels. - 10 As shown in Figure , the RR sublayer provides services to the MM and LLC sublayers.
-The RR sublayer utilises the - services of the Data Link layer (signalling layer 2) and the Physical Link layer.
-The packet logical channels PBCCH, - 12 PCCCH (including PPCH, PAGCH and PRACH), PACCH and PDTCH, are multiplexed onto the packet data physical - 13 channels on a per radio block basis. < This is supposed to be an overview of RLC and MAC.
+The physical layer may carry - each PDTCH on a DPSCH or on a SPSCH. - The Radio Resource sublayer provides the functions necessary for - Radio Resource (RR) management of packet data physical channels (PDCHs); and - Radio Link Control and Medium Access Control (RLC/MAC) on packet data physical channels. - As shown in Figure, the RR sublayer provides services to the MM and LLC sublayers.
+The RR sublayer utilises the services of the Data Link layer (signalling layer 2) and the Physical Link layer.
+The packet logical channels PBCCH, - 12 PCCCH (including PPCH, PAGCH and PRACH), PACCH and PDTCH, are multiplexed onto the packet data physical - channels on a per radio block basis. <This is supposed to be an overview of RLC and MAC.
 Why are we talking about - 14 RR?>